 What are some ways a cockatiel can show they know who you are?

-1) Liking you first–this is the cockatiel showing that it prefers you to everyone else.
-This will happen when they are happy, napping, playing with toys, or just hanging out and not being stimulated in some way, like having a mirror up or hearing other birds
+This is the cockatiel showing that it prefers you to everyone else.
+This will happen when they are happy, napping, playing with toys, or just hanging out and not being stimulated in some way, like having a mirror up or hearing other birds.

-2) Perching- this is a great sign of trust and contentment.
+This is a great sign of trust and contentment.
 They’ll also touch the perch for comfort after getting down from your shoulder so they can go back up without hesitation.
-So watch what they do before and after to know if you’re getting through!

 A cockatiel doesn’t have to do all of those things to know who you are, but it sure helps!
 Always do little things that will help your bird identify you, like talking in a normal voice than in a funny voice.